JackieLi565/cell-growth-sim/README.md

 npm run preview
 ```

-Once the application is running, you can access it in your web browser at: [http://localhost:3000](http://localhost:3000)
+The application can be now accessed at: [http://localhost:4173/](http://localhost:4173/)

 ## Project Structure